Loading…

 Bill Byrom

-Vice President, Product Strategy and Innovation, Signant Health
+Vice President, Product Intelligence and Positioning; Principal, eCOA Science, Signant Health , United Kingdom

-Bill leads product strategy and innovation, and the ePRO Science team at Signant Health.
-He has worked in the Pharmaceutical industry for over 25 years and is the author of over 70 publications and two industry textbooks on ePRO.
-His recent scientific work includes the use of wearable...
+Bill is an eCOA scientist and VP of product intelligence and positioning at Signant Health.
+He has worked in the Pharmaceutical industry for over 30 years and is the author of over 80 publications and two industry textbooks on ePRO.
+Bill serves on 2 ISPOR task forces, the C-Path working...
 Read More →

 Sunday June 15, 2025 9:00am - 5:00pm EDT